RickdeJager/CTF/JUSTCAT2020/web/computeration/writeup.md

 1. Load an `iframe` that contains the webapp.
 1. Perform a regex search in the `iframe` to guess the next character of the flag.
 1. Queue another task and measure how long it takes to complete.
-1. Use the measurement to estimate how long the regex search took to complete, which confirms or rejects your guess.
+1. If the task takes longer than expected, the regex engine must have slowed down our thread.
+This means our guess was correct.

 Initially, I used an `async` function with a timeout to perform measurements.
 However, this approach only works in the challenge server is single threaded.
 Otherwise the measurement will simply be performed on another thread due to "Site Isolation" (see [xsleaks](https://xsleaks.dev/docs/attacks/timing-attacks/execution-timing/)).

-In a nutshell, Chrome isolates javascript processes by their respective domains, so we need a way to create a task under the challenge servers domain.
+In a nutshell, **Chrome isolates javascript processes by their respective domains**, so we need a way to create a task under the challenge servers domain.
 To do this, we will just load a new `iframe` with `src=https://computeration-fixed.web.jctf.pro/#` for each guess.

 ### Guessing The Next Character